mamedev/docs/source/commandline/commandline-all.rst

 	Chooses how MAME will get light gun input.

-	On Windows, you can choose from: auto, win32, or none On SDL, you can choose from: none
+	On Windows, you can choose from: auto, rawinput, win32, or none On SDL, you can choose from: auto, x11 or none

 	The default is *auto*.
-On Windows, auto will try win32.
-On SDL, auto will default to none.
+On Windows, auto will try rawinput with fallback to win32, or none if it doesn't find any.
+On SDL/Linux, auto will default to x11, or none if it doesn't find any.
+On other SDL, auto will default to none.

 **\-joystickprovider**